aejsmith/orion/README.md

 * SDL (2.x)
 * freetype2
 * Bullet (2.x)
+* GLEW (when building GL support)
+* Vulkan SDK (when building Vulkan support)

 ### Windows

 Building on Windows requires Visual Studio (only 2015 has been tested) and SCons to be installed.
 All other library dependencies are pre-built and included in the repository.
 SCons needs to be added to your PATH.

+To build Vulkan support, the LunarG Vulkan SDK must be installed.

 ## Building